Todtheguy/VXP-Notebook/2025/spring25.md

 Copy `config.yaml` file from DiffCSP into `activestructopt` (if it's not there already)\

-In `
-Change the username in the listed directories to reflect your own\
+In `config.yaml` for DiffCSP and ActiveStructOpt Change the username in the listed directories to reflect your own

-Run the following but with updated paths for your system:

-`export PROJECT_ROOT=/home/hice1/**username**/ActiveStructOpt-DiffCSP/ActiveStructOpt  export HYDRA_JOBS=/home/hice1/**username**/ActiveStructOpt-DiffCSP/ActiveStructOpt/hydra_jobs export WANDB_DIR=/home/hice1/**username**/ActiveStructOpt-DiffCSP/ActiveStructOpt/wandb_dir`

 Download DiffCSP checkpoints from here: https://drive.google.com/drive/folders/11WOc9lTZN4hkIY7SKLCIrbsTMGy9TsoW